 Most businesses add kiosks because they anticipate a growth in sales volume.
-Increased sales volume means more people employed in the production of the product in restaurants, and in keeping shelves stocked in convenience and grocery stores.
+Increased sales volume means more people employed in the production of the product in restaurants, and keeping shelves stocked in convenience stores and grocery stores.
 Since most people will expect an increase in efficiency due to the technology, businesses will be under pressure to be more efficient and produce orders at least as quickly as before.
 Kiosk or not, during the busiest times of the day they can’t afford to be short-staffed.

 Kiosks Will Damage the Customer Experience

 It may be an irreversible generational shift.
 “Screen time is bad for you.
 We never talk to each other anymore.
 I’m certain I will get what I want if I talk to a real person.”
 Those might be the words of people who are wringing their hands about runaway technology taking over every aspect of our lives.
 “I don’t want to wait in line.
 It’s easier if I do it myself.
 I would rather not talk to anybody.”
 Those may be the thoughts of the massive millennial generation.
 So who is right?
 The answer is probably both.
 The experience is in the eye of the beholder.

 In some settings, a kiosk would not be appropriate.
 Fine dining will likely be very slow to adopt this technology because people are paying for the experience as much as the food.
 They want to be “waited on,” and they expect personal attention.
 High-end grocers and specialty shops like butchers might also be slower to adopt the technology.
 Again, shoppers who patronize this kind of business most likely go in with a completely different expectation.